 - ModernPageFeatureDisabled: Because the site gets a modern home page after group-connection creation, it's important that the modern homepage feature is enabled.
 Use the remediation steps outlined in Transform classic pages to modern pages to fix this.

-- ModernListsBlockedAtSiteLevel or ModernListsBlockedAtWebLevel: Preventing the modern user interface for lists and libraries is not blocking group-connection, but because group-connection is typically part of a site modernization, it makes no sense to prevent lists and libraries to use the modern user interface on an Office 365 group-connected site.
+- ModernListsBlockedAtSiteLevel or ModernListsBlockedAtWebLevel: Preventing the modern user interface for lists and libraries is not blocking group-connection, but because group-connection is typically part of a site modernization, it makes no sense to prevent lists and libraries to use the modern user interface on a Microsoft 365 group-connected site.
 Use the remediation steps outlined in Maximize use of modern lists and libraries to fix this.

-- SharingDisabledForSiteButGroupWillAllowExternalSharing: The default configuration for Office 365 group-connected sites is to allow sharing with externals, but you might have disabled sharing with externals for your site.
-It's recommended to sync the SharePoint site external sharing settings with the settings of the connected Office 365 group.
+- SharingDisabledForSiteButGroupWillAllowExternalSharing: The default configuration for Microsoft 365 group-connected sites is to allow sharing with externals, but you might have disabled sharing with externals for your site.
+It's recommended to sync the SharePoint site external sharing settings with the settings of the connected Microsoft 365 group.

 - PrivateGroupButEveryoneUsedOutsideOfAdminOwnerMemberGroups: The scanner proposes to create the group either as private or public, and it does this based on the existence of the everyone claims inside the SharePoint site's administrators, owners, or members groups.
 However, you may have used the everyone claims outside of these groups, which is indicated by this warning.
 Typically this is fine, use this warning to evaluate whether you want to change a group from private to public.

-Understand which sites are not ready for Office 365 Group connection
+Understand which sites are not ready for Microsoft 365 group connection

-Apply the following filter and confirm the "Sites ready for Office 365 Group connection" shows only FALSE:
+Apply the following filter and confirm the "Sites ready for Microsoft 365 group connection" shows only FALSE:

-At this point you have a list of all sites which are not ready to be connected to an Office 365 Group, so let's analyze why they're not.
-The key sites to connect to an Office 365 group are the "classic" team sites, so let's filter on those first:
+At this point you have a list of all sites which are not ready to be connected to a Microsoft 365 group, so let's analyze why they're not.
+The key sites to connect to a Microsoft 365 group are the "classic" team sites, so let's filter on those first: